Creating a relational database

 Table of instance types

-You can use the table below to pick an appropriate instance type for your corresponding database engine and engine version.
+You can use the tables below to pick an appropriate instance type for your corresponding database engine and engine version.
 This instance type should be suitable for most applications, environments, and how users of the Cloud Platform generally use Amazon RDS.

 PostgreSQL